samaygarg/fuelcell/README.md

 [![Documentation Status](https://readthedocs.org/projects/fuelcell/badge/?version=latest)](https://fuelcell.readthedocs.io/en/latest/?badge=latest) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # fuelcell
-`fuelcell` is a Python package which makes electrochemical data analaysis.
+`fuelcell` is a Python package which streamlines the electrochemical data analysis process.

 `fuelcell` includes both a standard Python package which can be used programmatically and incorporated into an existing workflow, as well as a standalone graphical user interface for interactive use.